NorthernMan54/homebridge-alexa/README.md

 * The plugin does not need to be installed in your 'main' homebridge instance.
 It can be installed in any 'Homebridge' instance in your setup
 * Enables control from non-hardware based alexa devices like Invoxia Triby, and AlexaPI.

+## New features with Version 2

+* Support for color bulbs
+* Support for Window coverings/blinds
+* Support for Temperature Sensors
+* Support for Fan2 aka Dyson fans
+* Support for more than 100 accessories
+* Support for generation 2 Echo's and other Alexa devices not supported with the original version

 Alexa device names are the same as the homebridge device names.

 This only supports accessories connected via a homebridge plugin, any 'Homekit' accessories are not supported, and will never be supported.